Turkmen Service

 About the Service

-From Prague, Azatlyk Radiosy relies on in-country networks to report the news the government suppresses.
+Launched in 1953, Azatlyk Radiosy reports from Prague and relies on in-country networks to deliver the news to its audiences that the Turkmen government suppresses.

 Despite censorship, the Service reaches tens of thousands of subscribers in Turkmen and Russian online and via social networks, satellite, and shortwave radio.

-Local famers credited Azatlyk Radiosy for the Turkmen government’s decision to steeply increase state prices for cotton and wheat which farmers say will dramatically improve their welfare.
+Local farmers credited Azatlyk Radiosy for the Turkmen government’s decision to steeply increase state prices for cotton and wheat which they say will dramatically improve their welfare.

 Reaching Audiences